Frank Shelby Groner

-Frank Shelby Groner (1877–1943) was a lawyer, pastor of Baptist churches, chairman of the Southern Baptist Hospital Commission, executive secretary of the Baptist General Convention of Texas, director of fund-raising in Texas for the Southern Baptist Convention, founder of the Baptist Student Division and the Department of Evangelism, president of the College of Marshall, Texas (now East Texas Baptist University), and author of several religious books.
+Frank Shelby Groner (January 7, 1877 – November 8, 1943) was an American lawyer, pastor of Baptist churches, chairman of the Southern Baptist Hospital Commission, executive secretary of the Baptist General Convention of Texas, director of fund-raising in Texas for the Southern Baptist Convention, founder of the Baptist Student Division and the Department of Evangelism, president of the College of Marshall, Texas (now East Texas Baptist University), and author of several religious books.

 Early life

 Frank Shelby Groner was born near the town of Weston, Texas, in Collin County, Texas, to William Christopher Groner and Cleopatra Clementine Dunnegan on January 7, 1877.
 His parents moved to Graham, Texas, when he was three years old, where he started to preach by using a flat-top trunk as a pulpit.
 Groner was the first-born of four boys and four girls.
 The family later moved to a farm in Jack County, Texas, where he attended a school where his father was the teacher, until he was 14.

 He first attended the short-lived North Texas Baptist College in Jacksboro, Texas, from the age of 14 where he was awarded a Master of Science degree in 1896.
 His graduating thesis was on the subject of "The Evidence of Christianity as shown in Profane History".